AlexandruBurlacu/alexandruburlacu.github.io/_posts/2022-06-18-choosing-a-tool.md

 <center><i>Follow sage's advice 😏 Made with: imgflip.com</i></center>

-## A substitute for a conclussion
+## A substitute for a conclusion

 I hope I haven't fried your brains with this many things to consider.
-Even I sometimes don't do the whole process, or am being sloppy when assesing some of the aspects.
+Even I sometimes don't do the whole process, or am being sloppy when assessing some of the aspects.
 Still, having a checklist of things to consider is always a good thing, so I hope you'll benefit from this.

 Maybe a bit anti-climactic, but consider this - if you picked the wrong tool, it will rarely doom your project for failure.
-What will is not realising you made a bad choice, and trying to fix it.
+What will is not realizing you made a bad choice, and trying to fix it.
 Technical stacks are problems which can be fixed with money, and that's a good thing.

 Not the ending you expected? 😏